davidegat/G-PoinT/README.md

 <li>Choose picture size from menu
 <li>Select your favourite template
 <li>Look at further generation options: you can generate both a <b>script</b> for your presentation and an <b>MP3 file</b> of it, to use within the presentation.
-<li>Click on button, wait for a reasonable amount of time to receive PPTX and PNG outputs directly in custom folder.<br><br><b>Please note that it may take up to one minute to generate one PowerPoint and one image!</b> More images means more time.<br><br>You can also choose to <b>only generate images</b> by clicking the "Generate more (or only) images" button.
+<li>Click on button, wait for a reasonable amount of time to receive PPTX and PNG outputs directly in custom folder.<br><br><b>Please note that it may take up to one minute to generate one PowerPoint and one picture!</b> More pics means more time.<br><br>You can also choose to <b>only generate pictures</b> by clicking the "I need only pictures" button.
 <h3>Language instructions</h3>
 By clicking the language menu, you can customize output language to any language supported by GPT.
 To make it compatible with <b>gtts</b> script must obtain a language code from your input.
 Examples are:<br>
 <li><b>it</b>alian